Live redeploy

 You are a trained operator dropped into a hostile zone with limited intel, limited ammunition, and a command structure that may not be telling you the full truth.
 Then it becomes something worse — a choice between extracting the VX-27 technology or destroying everything before it reaches the outside world.

-The trial runs entirely in your browser — load the page, lock the mouse, and accept that the loading screen music will outlast your first life.
-Real-time shadows, layered interior lighting, and piles that look dumped by someone in a hurry.
+The trial runs entirely in your browser — desktop with pointer lock, or iPad with on-screen sticks and buttons.
+Load the page, breach the zone, and accept that the loading screen music will outlast your first life.
+Real-time shadows, layered interior lighting, procedural props, and piles that look dumped by someone in a hurry.

 Everything you can play right now — the movement, the guns, the barrels, the lighting, the levels — has been built mostly by one person in spare time.
 That was enough to prove the idea.
 It is not enough to finish VX-27.